Peize-Liu/HKUST-Swarm-PX4-bootloader/README.md

 This repo is based on newly released px4/px4-bootloader repo.
 Please follow the branch management rule.
 1. New board should be developed on new branch, the name rule as follow: board-name_mcu-type: [jhemcuf405aio-f405]
 2. New public feature should be test on a new branch, and then merged in to [main] branch

+## jhemcuf405aio-f405branch
+This branch used for jhemcuf405aio bootloader